GPUOpen-Drivers/AMDVLK/README.md

 ## PAL GpuProfiler Layer
 The GpuProfiler is an optional layer that is designed to intercept the PAL interface to provide basic GPU profiling support.
 Currently, this layer is controlled exclusively through runtime settings and outputs its results to file.

-You can use the following [runtime settings](#Runtime-Settings) to generate a .csv file with GPU timings of work performed during the designated frames:
+You can use the following [Runtime Settings](#runtime-settings) to generate a .csv file with GPU timings of work performed during the designated frames:

 | Setting Name                     | Value                            | Comment                                                                                                                                                                                               |
 | -------------------------------- | -------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |